deadc0de6/dotdrop/README.md

   * `src`: dotfile path within the `dotpath` (can use `variables` and `dynvariables`, make sure to quote).
   * `link`: if true dotdrop will create a symlink instead of copying (default *false*).
   * `cmpignore`: list of pattern to ignore when comparing (enclose in quotes when using wildcards).
+  * `upignore`: list of pattern to ignore when updating (enclose in quotes when using wildcards).
   * `actions`: list of action keys that need to be defined in the **actions** entry below.
   * `trans`: transformation key to apply when installing this dotfile (must be defined in the **trans** entry below).
   * `trans_write`: transformation key to apply when updating this dotfile (must be defined in the **trans_write** entry below).